RaspiKidd/Learn/docs/MakeCode-Projects/Rock-Paper-Scissors/HowToPlay.md

 ## Web Browser

-Using the micro:bit simulator you can drag the mouse over it an see it move or there is a dot with shake next to it, you can select this and it will simulate a shake.
+Using the micro:bit simulator you can drag the mouse over it and see it move or there is a dot with shake next to it, you can select this and it will simulate a shake.

 ## Using the micro:bit